top of page

 Visual example

 Below are two examples of how the supermarket fin idea would play out in a store.
-On the left, you can see the sanitary pad aisle, and on the other side, you can see the fin placed in the oils aisle.
+On the left, you can see the sanitary pad aisle, and on the other side, you can see the fin placed in the oil aisle.

 Image showing the fin in a sanitary product aisle